 As skiing videos go, this has to be one of the most awesome we’ve seen yet.
-Forget your helmet cam or follow-me drone – all pro freeskier Julian Vuignier used to nail these stunning results was an iPhone 6 and a piece of string.
+Forget your helmet cam or follow-me drone – all pro freeskier Nicolas Vuignier used to nail these stunning results was an iPhone 6 and a piece of string.

 Granted, the Matrix-style effect took “two years of tinkering and tweaking” to finally achieve, but as you can see from the remarkable footage, Vuignier’s perseverance with his phone and “selfie string” paid off in spades.